usplos/YawMMF/README.md

 devtools::install_github("usplos/YawMMF")
 ```

-## Brief introductoin
+## Brief introduction
-This package offer convenient and effective functions for mixed model.
+This package offers convenient and effective functions for mixed model.

-You can use `MixedModelDataSummary()` to summary your data.
+You can use `MixedModelDataSummary()` to summarise your data.

-You can use `MixedModelDummy()` to generate dummy variables for factorized variables.
+You can use `MixedModelDummy()` to generate dummy variables for factor variables.

 You can use `MixedModelOpt()` to optimize your model.